 Pipeline Road / Las Cruces Trail

 Explore Soberanía National Park, including the Pipeline Road, one of the world’s top birding sites where more than 500 species have been observed in one day.
-Climb to the top of an observation to observe the “roof” of the rainforest and search for canopy birds, such as blue cotinga.
 While walking along Pipeline Road, your naturalist will point out species such as golden-collared manakin, slaty-tailed trogon and tiny Southern bentbill.
 This afternoon explore Las Cruces Trail, a cobblestone path used by colonial Conquistadors as they hauled Inca gold on horseback from the Pacific to the Caribbean before shipping it to Spain.
 On nature hikes you are likely to encounter brilliantly colored poison arrow frogs, glass-winged butterflies and swarms of army ants.
 If we spot the ants, be sure to watch for the birds that typically follow them — spotted antbird and ocellated antbird.
 Scan the ponds we pass, looking for Amazon, green and ringed kingfishers and nesting boat-billed herons.
 Return to Gamboa for the night.
 (B,L,D)

 Barro Colorado Island